Fashionista – everywhere in the U.S. except in New York City

-Manhattan Chinatown in the morning: when everything comes alive, and you tiao can be discovered made fresh
+Manhattan Chinatown in the morning: when everything comes alive, and you tiao (油条) can be discovered made fresh

 I dropped Kaia off at school this morning since I had a 5pm work call that I couldn’t get out of, so Chris picked her up today.
-Since it’s technically winter break in New York City this week, kids who are opted in (and paying for) after-school hours can still attend school this week, just that the hours are slightly shorter.
+Since it’s technically mid-winter recess in New York City this week, kids who are opted in (and paying for) after-school hours can still attend school this week, just that the hours are slightly shorter.
 Drop-off this week is at 9am (instead of 8:30), and pickup can be no later than 5pm (it’s usually 6pm, but I usually try to pick up between 5-5:10).

 Chris has said he prefers doing morning drop off and has gotten into a routine of it.
-When I have suggested in the past that he could make use of that morning drop off time by buying some groceries and baked goods, he’s brushed it off, insisting he doesn’t have time and has a pseudo morning work schedule he has to adhere to.
+When I have suggested in the past that he make use of that morning drop off time by buying some groceries and baked goods, he’s brushed it off, insisting he doesn’t have time and has a pseudo morning work schedule he has to adhere to.
 To be fair, he doesn’t really care to explore different shops in Chinatown the way I do, so it’s better that I do these things during the occasional times I do morning drop off.
-Like any decent sized Chinatown, the real life and energy starts early in the morning, when all the produce and meats are getting delivered, when all the bakeries are churning out all their buns and breads and sweets fresh.
+Like any decent sized Chinatown, the real life and energy of Manhattan Chinatown starts early in the morning, when all the produce and meats are getting delivered, when all the bakeries are churning out all their buns and breads and sweets fresh.
 The really good bakeries open as early as 8am; the shops tend to open around 9.
 This is the best time to come down here and buy all the freshly made staples for cooking Chinese food at home, such as freshly churned out and steaming hot rice noodles, fresh pressed tofu in endless forms, seitan, and soy milk.
 By the time I come between 4:30-5pm for school pickup, most of the best stuff has already sold out completely, or they’ve been sitting there, waiting to be purchased all day.

 This morning, we arrived in Chinatown a bit early, so I decided to take Kaia into one of my favorite fresh food shops to pick up some things for cooking in the next week.
 This brought us to Kong Kee Food Corp, which is just a block over from her school.
 I discovered this spot maybe 10-ish years ago: they make fresh tofu and seitan in endless forms, as well as fresh rice noodles, herbal tea, and soy milk.
 They distribute to a lot of local supermarkets and restaurants.
 If you come early in the morning, they have stir fried noodles and rice noodle soup for breakfast that you can carry out.
 When we arrived, there were already some older ladies who were coming in to purchase breakfast noodles to go.
 A worker in the back was sitting at a table hand cutting noodles in bulk.
 Kaia curiously wandered around, looking at all the items in the glass cases and peering up at the female workers.
 She started giggling when one of them gave her attention; the woman behind the counter was so besotted by her that she took a package of fruit snacks and dangled them out as a gift for her.
 “So cute!” the woman kept exclaiming.